bradyjoslin/habit-trackers/README.md

 ## Exercise

 Data is aggregated from various sources to [Strava](https://www.strava.com/) then pushed to Google Sheets using IFTTT.
-Heat map automatically updated here daily using a GitHub Action.
+Heat map automatically updated here daily using a GitHub Action and Python script.
 Duration gradients are based on 15 minute intervals.

 ![exercise heatmap](habits/exercise/img/heatmap.png)